-SpiceJet Flights To Be Reinstated Gradually, Says Regulator DGCA
+SpiceJet flights To Be Reinstated Gradually, Says Regulator DGCA

 Since then SpiceJet has shown an improvement in its operations, Mr Kumar said.

-With growth in India's domestic aviation market reaching pre-pandemic levels, new airlines coming on board and old ones expanding, Mr Kumar said the DGCA is looking to hire more people to maintain its surveillance of the sector.
+With the growth in the domestic aviation market reaching pre-pandemic levels, new airlines coming on board, and old ones expanding, Mr Kumar said the DGCA is looking to hire more people to maintain its surveillance of the sector.

 The regulator conducts 3,700 checks in a year and currently has about 1,300 staff to do that.
 It plans to add 400 more over the next one year, mainly in its technical team, Mr Kumar said.